bambooforest/IntroDataScience_Fall_2022/7_data_modeling/README.md

 # Modeling

-The next step is to **model** data.
-Scientists are interested in discovering/understanding something about real world phenomena.
+The next step is to **model data**.
+Scientists are interested in **discovering/understanding** something about real world phenomena.
 Three types of goals:

 -   Describe
 -   Explain
 -   Predict

-One goal of data modeling is to provide a summary of a data set, i.e., describe it.
-Another is to come up with hypotheses for descriptive and inference purposes.
+One goal of **data modeling** is to provide a summary of a data set, i.e., describe it.
+Another is to come up with **hypotheses for descriptive and inference purposes**.

-One purpose of descriptive statistics is to efficiently summarize information for visual purposes.
-Descriptive statistics use [summary statistics](https://en.wikipedia.org/wiki/Summary_statistics) to summarize a set of observations, including for example:
+One purpose of descriptive statistics is to efficiently summarize information for visual purposes. **Descriptive statistics** use [summary statistics](https://en.wikipedia.org/wiki/Summary_statistics) to **summarize a set of observations**, including for example:

 -   [Central tendency](https://en.wikipedia.org/wiki/Central_tendency)
 -   [Dispersion](https://en.wikipedia.org/wiki/Statistical_dispersion)